DATA-606-2023-FALL-MONDAY/Rius_Jonathan/docs/report.md

 What is the frequency of most of the data?

-How economists use this data to make policy changes?
+How can economists use this data to make policy changes?

 ## **Description of Data Sources and Data Elements**